 Recent experiments have determined that as NGF production decreases, the ability to form new synapse connections lessens and the capacity to retain and access memories becomes impaired.

 More NGF is always better than less NGF.
 Neurons require nerve growth factors to thrive and survive.
 Because these factors are a limited resource (shown in green in the following figure), some neurons (pictured in blue) may “grab hold” of a disproportionate number of NGFs, leaving other neurons short-changed and unable to uptake sufficient quantities for their own needs (shown in red).
 That’s the reasoning for taking nootropic supplements that may stimulate greater NGF production.

-By increasing the amount of NGF in your body, you allow your body to optimize its neural network, creating more, and stronger, synaptic connections resulting in improvements in several areas of brain cognition.
-Of the more than one hundred nootropics — substance that have a positive impact on mental skills — several are known to enhance the production of NGF and can be thought of as NGF supplements.
+By increasing the amount of NGF in your body, you allow your body to optimize its neural network, creating more — and stronger — synaptic connections.
+This results in improvements in several areas of brain cognition.
+Of the more than one hundred nootropics — substances that have a positive impact on mental skills — several are known to enhance the production of NGF and can be thought of as NGF supplements.